-- Demonstrates a physically active lifestyle and values healthy nutrition - Understands the value of maintaining the spiritual, emotional and physical needs of their human body
+- Demonstrates a physically active lifestyle and values healthy nutrition - Understands the value of maintaining the spiritual, emotional and physical needs of their human body - Demonstrates an understanding and acceptance of a biblical standard for sexuality

-ADMISSIONS POLICY AND PROCEDURES
+ADMISSIONS POLICY

 American Christian Academy admits students without regard to their race, color, religion, or national origin.
 However, academics are taught from a Christian worldview and students and parents should seek admittance with a full knowledge and acceptance of this policy.
 It is also required that students take Bible class each year they attend ACA and participate in weekly chapel programs.
 Students attending American Christian Academy are further expected to be obedient to and respectful of those in authority.